Classification theorem and properties of singular solutions to the Tolman-Oppenheimer-Volkoff equation: Characterization of solutions to the TOV equation

 It follows that $dt/d\xi \rightarrow -\frac{1}{2}$ as $\xi \rightarrow \infty$, and $t \sim -\frac{1}{2}\xi$.
 This implies that $\rho$ vanishes as $\xi \rightarrow \infty$, hence, $v$ drops to zero faster than $e^{-2\xi}$.
 By Eq. (\ref{dm3}), $d\ln u/d\xi \rightarrow 1$, hence, $u(\xi) \sim e^{\xi}$. ${ \blacksquare}$

 Hence, $m(r)$ tends to a negative constant as $r \rightarrow 0$ and $T(r)$ vanishes with $\sqrt{r}$.
 By Tolman's law, the lapse function diverges with $r^{-1/2}$.
 Theorem 1 has been proven.

 To summarize, for any thermodynamically consistent EoS subject to the asymptotic condition (\ref{limeos}), the TOV equations can be integrated from the boundary inwards to $r = 0$.
 There are two types of solutions: (i) regular, with $m(0) = 0$, and singular with $m(0) = - M_0 < 0$.
 All singular solutions are characterized by a point $r_1 < r_B$ at which the mass function vanishes, and by a point $r_2 < r_1$ that is a local maximum of temperature.
 Temperature (and hence, density and pressure) decreases for $r < r_2$ and vanishes with $\sqrt{r}$ as $r \rightarrow 0$.
-A schematic representation of the structure of a singular solution is given in Fig. \ref{structure}.
+A schematic representation of the structure of a singular solution is given in Fig. \ref{structure}, while a plot of a representative solution is shown in Fig. \ref{example}.

 In the next section, we will discuss properties of the singular solution in more detail, emphasizing in particular the nature of the singularity at $r = 0$.